galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![Figure 5: QUAST initial plot](../../images/vgp_assembly/QUAST_initial.png "QUAST HTML report.
 Statistics of the primary and alternate assembly (a).
 Cumulative length plot (b).")

-According with the report, both assemblies are quite similar; the primary assembly includes 33 contigs, whose accumulative length is around 23.5Mbp.
+According to the report, both assemblies are quite similar; the primary assembly includes 33 contigs, whose cumulative length is around 23.5Mbp.
 On the other hand, the second alternate assembly includes 35 contigs, whose total lenght is 25.5Mbp.
 As we can see in the figure 5a, the assemblies are much larger than the estimated genome sizes (dotted line), which means that both include duplicated sequences.

 > ### {% icon question %} Questions
 >